 Stress, social anxiety, and depression can make people use drugs in a bid to lessen such negative feelings.
 Temporary situations like the loss of a job, or a bad relationship can get people into alcohol abuse.
-People with health problems can also get hooked on medications (even if prescribed) to a point where they depend on it to get along.
+People with health problems can also get hooked on medications (even if prescribed) to a point where they depend on them to get along.

 To feel good:

-Most abused drugs, especially stimulants are used because the user may experience a euphoric feeling followed by relaxation, pleasure, feelings of power and confidence.
+Most abused drugs, especially stimulants are used because the user may experience a euphoric feeling followed by relaxation, pleasure, feelings of power, and confidence.
 Unfortunately, people don’t think about the risks of getting hooked and the problems that can come with its abuse.

 To perform better:

-Athletes and many competitive performers people get caught up in stimulant drug abuse when they use them to get extra power, stay alert and chemically improve their performance.
+Athletes and many competitive performers people get caught up in stimulant drug abuse when they use them to get extra power, stay alert, and chemically improve their performance.
 Coffee works similarly.
 People drink it to stay awake at work and at night to get some work done.
 It is illegal to use drugs if you are an athlete.